MasoniteFramework/orm-docs/models.md

     return Post
 ```

-The first argument is always the column name on the current models table and the second argument is the related field on the other table.
+The first argument is *always* the column name on the current model's table and the second argument is the related field on the other table.

 ## Has Many (Many To Many)